How Do You Prove Security Awareness Is Working?

 • Multi-channel attacks via Teams, Slack, SMS, or WhatsApp

-Measure defensive behavior, not just failure
+Measure defensive behavior alongside failure

-More mature programs ask: “Who detected and reported the threat?”
+Instead of asking “Who clicked?”, more mature programs ask: “Who detected and reported the threat?”

 That shift leads to a better set of metrics, including: